 Switching of the workstation, I went to the parking lot to take my bike.
-The blue beast was glittering in the night lamps and a layer of water drops left after the rain added to the effect.I had spend only 2 weeks with this bike, but the bonding was quick and strong.
+The blue beast was glittering in the night lamps and a layer of water drops left after the rain added to the effect.I had spent only 2 weeks on this bike, but the bonding was quick and strong.
 My mind was going through a zillion thoughts on my ride back to home, and the brightest of it was whether the new engine can withstand the strain it will be put into.
-Throughout it’s life time of 2 weeks, it crossed 3 digit speeds only for a couple of seconds though it completed 1000+ Kms.
+Throughout it’s lifetime of 2 weeks, it crossed 3 digit speeds only for a couple of seconds though it completed 1000+ Kms.
 I decided to keep a speed limit of 100 Kms for the entire trip.
-As always in my case, decisions goes opposite to actions
+As always in my case, decisions go opposite to actions

-Friday 8:30 AM: Sitting in office on the day of such a great ride is something you have to feel and know!
+Friday 8:30 AM: Sitting in the office on the day of such a great ride is something you have to feel and know!
 The work was piling up and I failed to concentrate.
-Deep inside my mind I was having a night mare where the project breaking and I getting forced to work on weekend skipping the trip.
+Deep inside my mind, I was having a nightmare where the project breaking and I getting forced to work on weekend skipping the trip.
 3:30 PM: But things went fine and I left office at 3.30 PM.
-Went straight to Petrol pump and topped up the tank.
-I still had around 20 minutes to meet Trivandrum gang, and decided to install the mobile charging unit which I bought a few days back.
-Installation was simple, and right after that I got a call from Lijo enquiring about my location.
+Went straight to the Petrol pump and topped up the tank.
+I still had around 20 minutes to meet Trivandrum gang and decided to install the mobile charging unit which I bought a few days back.
+Installation was simple, and right after that, I got a call from Lijo enquiring about my location.
 Lijo and Tintu were already on their way to Ernakulam.

 11:30 PM: The hunt for a place to park our bodies and rides was started and with the help of Anand, rooms were arranged near Ernakulam South for Trivandrum and Kottayam riders.
-Night was uneventfull with the urge to start the long ride pushing from deep inside.
+The night was uneventful with the urge to start the long ride pushing from deep inside.
 Sleep was alien that night because of the slight fear that I’ll be late to get up and spoil the fun.